ronospace/Flow-Ai/APP_STORE_PREPARATION.md

 - Note: Demo account with sample data pre-populated

 **App Review Notes**:
-"Flow iQ is a comprehensive women's health tracking app with AI-powered cycle predictions.
+"Flow Ai is a comprehensive women's health tracking app with AI-powered cycle predictions.
 The demo account includes sample cycle data to demonstrate all features.
 All health data is processed locally with optional secure cloud backup.
 The app complies with HIPAA standards and follows Apple's health data guidelines."

 ---